rstiller/crane/doc/infrastructure.md

 - versioning of your entire application enables you to roll-back your application entirely
 - system / service documentation

-The Dockamster builds the [docker](http://www.docker.io/) images of all services and bundels them under the branch / tag name they are built from.
+The Dockmaster builds the [docker](http://www.docker.io/) images of all services and bundels them under the branch / tag name they are built from.

 To define an infrastructure you need a git-repository with an ``infrastructure.(yml | json)``